Syncroness-Inc/cef/Docs/ProjectDocs/ProjectSetup/ProjectSetup.md

 ![Stm32Setup](./DocsSource/Stm32Setup.png)

-After the project has been created, rename the Core->Src->main.c to main.cpp.
+**NOTE: After the project has been created, rename the Core->Src->main.c to main.cpp**

 The MCU can now be customized with the Device Configurator within the IDE and the corresponding initialization code auto-generated.

 ## NXP setup